4 typical dishes, 2 chefs, 4 techniques

 The third is the patarashca, which consists of fish that is wrapped in bijao leaves to be grilled over the coals.
-It is more or less a juane, but made of fish, without rice, unlike this one, and seasoned with aromatic herbs.
+It is more or less a juane, but made of fish, without rice, and seasoned with aromatic herbs.

 4. The Inchicapi

-One of the best known dishes in the region is perhaps inchicapi, a thick and hearty soup made with corn flour, ground peanuts, chicken meat, yucca or plantain, small corn, cabbage, charapita chili, regional culantro or siuca culantro, butter, guisador and salt. regional coriander.
+One of the best known dishes in the region is perhaps inchicapi, a thick and hearty soup made with corn flour, ground peanuts, chicken meat, yucca or plantain, small corn, cabbage, charapita chili, regional cilantro (culantro) or siuca cilantro, butter, turmeric and salt.